srirepo-05/expensewise/Readme.md

-# ExpenseWise - Receipt Parser
+# ExpenseWise - Receipt Analytics

 ExpenseWise is a modern web application that allows users to upload receipt images, analyze them using Google Gemini AI, and visualize their spending trends and categories.
 The app features a beautiful, responsive UI, batch image upload, and interactive charts for financial insights.